 - If you haven’t seen the anime “Hikaru no Go” or “AlphaGo” documentary, we highly recommend watching them.
 You will find these and other movies in the Motivation section.
 Once you immerse yourself in the culture and spirit of the game, it will be easier to start moving to the heights of Go mastery.

-- We have developed three special courses for beginners.
+- We have designed three special courses for beginners.
 They will introduce you to the rules of Go and teach you all the basic principles of the game.
 Usually, beginners start learning to play Go on a small 9×9 board, then switch to a 13×13 board and only then to a classic 19×19 board.
 Our courses are based on the same principle: 9–13–19.
 The goal of this trilogy is to make you feel confident on the big board and to help you understand everything that happens in the game.
 The knowledge you will gain is enough to reach the level of ~10 kyu.

-All courses consist of short video lessons and quizzes.
+All the courses consist of short video lessons and quizzes.
 You can study at your own pace and always come back if you need to revise something.

 - In addition to the courses we have developed a Skill Tree, in which you will find a variety of different Go problems.
 The problems are conveniently structured and will help you improve your Go skill in a fun, RPG-like fashion.